BrianHCombes/SelfEd-Tutorial-Javascript/Javascript-Forms-Passing-Input-To-Javascript/README.md

 which has numerous ways to do it.
 Run file: [:small_blue_diamond:**passingInputToJS.html**](https://plnkr.co/edit/qiKNyvVaR3WHlb1n9Ixk?p=preview) for the example I started with.
 There is certainly more to add to this SelfEd.

 02/09/2017
 Added a drop down list to the mix.
 I must note that the **action attribute** in the form tag is not needed in this example.
 Certainly you need it when passing input to a server.
 The action attribute attaches the name values as parameters to the URL that is defined in the action attribute.
+W3 schools explains this nicely at [Form Attributes](http://www.w3schools.com/html/html_forms.asp)